JarryChou/etsi-qkd-api/docsrc/contents/quickstart.rst

     $ python3 -m venv venv
     $ pip install -r requirements.txt

+You might get some warnings regarding ``wheel`` dependencies--you can ignore them as they do not affect any functionality.
 Next, we need to configure the KME.
 There are two steps to this.

 1. Navigate to the ``config.ini`` file located in the ``/api`` folder.
 Update ``key_file_path`` with the **ABSOLUTE** file path to the folder containing the qcrypto key files.
 You can ignore step b) denoted in the file as we are not yet looking to deploy